hannesdatta/thesis-guide/content/topic/inspiration.md

     * Companies frequently host **blogs or publish white papers**.
 For technology-oriented topics, see McKinsey, or Accenture.
     * It's also worthwhile to check out **corporate blogs and news sites**.
 * at **scientific research institutes** (e.g., the [Marketing Science Institute](http://msi.org/))
     * The marketing world knows some excellent institutes that aim to bridge the gap between marketing academia and marketing practice.
-For example, the Marketing Science Institute publishes lists of important research topics regularly.
+For example, the Marketing Science Institute publishes lists of important research topics regularly ([see here for the 2022-2024 research priorities](https://www.msi.org/article/msi-announces-2022-24-research-priorities/)).
 Many academics look at these lists and let them shape their own research agendas.
 Why don't you do the same?
 * **policy makers** (e.g., European Commission)

 * by **talking to friends, or managers**, or